 Conferences and Workshops

-Although I am willing to come by myself, I do have three wonderful co-authors: Rose Cappelli, Diane Dougherty, and Stacey Shubitz.
+I have three wonderful co-authors: Rose Cappelli, Diane Dougherty, and Stacey Shubitz.
 Rose and I have written three books on mentor texts.
 In May, the second edition of Mentor Texts: Teaching Writing Through Children’s Literature.
 Diane and I co-authored Grammar Matters and our newest book, A Closer Look: learning More About Our Writers with Formative Assessment.
-Currently, I am working on Welcome to Writing Workshop with Stacey.
-This book will be out in January 2019.
-All the books are publshed by Stenhouse.
-Another project is also in the works.
-I hope to be able to share more about it with you this summer.
+Welcome to Writing Workshop is out this March 2019 with Stacey Shubitz.
+This book is a great addition to texts for undergraduate students and preservice teachers.
+It will support new teachers who want to support a writing workshop in their classroom.
+Video clips and specific descriptions of key components of workshop make this book user-friendly and helpful.
+All the books are published by Stenhouse.

 Two additional projects are also in the works for a book about reading workshop and a book about raising social awareness with quality literature.
 I hope to be able to share more about them with you this summer.